Bob Moxon Browne QC

 Described by Chambers UK as “an amazing court room presence” and “a fantastic leader”, Bob is very well known as a commanding advocate in the heaviest commercial, industrial and insurance cases.

-Known as “a ferocious cross-examiner” (Legal 500) Bob is a popular choice with insurers and others faced with major conflicts of evidence, or the need to mount the determined pursuit of allegations of malpractice or dishonesty.
+Known as “a ferocious cross-examiner” and “a real fighter” (Legal 500) Bob is a popular choice with insurers and others faced with major conflicts of evidence, or the need to mount the determined pursuit of allegations of malpractice or dishonesty.
 In all his work, an amiable and relaxed manner belies a capacity for meticulous application to the detail of complex cases, coupled with a lively and vigorous forensic style.

 The list of Bob’s more recent reported cases, many of them decisions from the Court of Appeal, attest to the depth and width of his experience, and to the success which he enjoys as a top-rated Queen’s Counsel.